President of Haiti: Term and election

 Elections are held on the last Sunday in November in the fifth year of a president's term.
 However, in actuality Election Day is not fixed, per the election held in 2015.
 If no candidate receives a majority of the vote, a runoff is held between the top two candidates.
 The runoff candidate with the highest number of votes becomes president.

 Each presidential term is supposed to begin and end on the February 7 immediately following the last presidential election.
-However, this has not always been observed, as when Michel Martelly became President on May 11, 2011.
+However, this has not always been observed, as when Michel Martelly became president on May 11, 2011.

+Since 1950, the President is elected by universal suffrage of all citizens.
+Previously, civilian presidents were elected by the Chamber of Deputies.

 Duties and powers

 Other qualifications for the presidency are specified by Articles 136 to 147, part of Chapter III, Section B of the 1987 Constitution.
 The president has no powers except those accorded to him in the Constitution.

 The Constitution mandates that the president see to: